Special Education Admissions Requirements

 - By the time you apply, will you be able to document at least 45 hours of early fieldwork (observation & participation) in one or more grade K-12 classrooms?
 You can meet this requirement through HSU’s courses (EED 210, 310, SED 210, 410 or PS 791), through a comparable course at some other university, or through privately arranged experiences (approved by the coordinator) in accredited schools with credentialed teachers.

-- Have you passed all three sections of the CBEST (California Basic Educational Skills Test)?
+- Have you passed the CBEST (California Basic Educational Skills Test)?
 Candidates who pass all three subtests of CSET: Multiple Subjects Exam AND the CSET: Writing Skills Test will be considered proficient in the basic skills of reading, writing, and mathematics and will not be required to take the CBEST to earn a teaching credential. *If you took the EAP or the CSU English and Math Placement Exams, you may have already fulfilled this requirement and will not need to take the CBEST.
 Click here for more information on using college placement test scores to meet the basic skills requirement.

 - Have you passed EDUC 285: Technology Skills for Educators, or passed the CSET: Preliminary Education Technology Exam, or an equivalent course at another university?